-Grammar Vs. Punctuation: What’s the Difference?
+Grammar and Punctuation: What’s the Difference?

 Of course, even the best grammar checker still occasionally makes mistakes, so before you publish an important document, make sure a real human being proofreads it.
 But when it comes to quickly and easily correcting almost all errors, there’s little better than a grammar checker.

-My favorite grammar checker is ProWritingAid, and if you use my coupon code, WritePractice25, you can get 25 percent off.
+My favorite grammar checker is ProWritingAid, and if you use my coupon code, WritePractice20, you can get 20 percent off.

 Hire a line editor and/or proofreader